Minnie the Minx: Current Strips (2012–present)

 Ken Harrison drew his last Minnie the Minx strip in November 2012, drawing the first Minnie story reduced down to a single page.
 The week after, Nigel Parkinson took over and both wrote and drew the strip from then on.
-He confirmed he was the new Minnie artist some months later, on his blog.
+He confirmed that he was the new Minnie artist some months later, on his blog.
 For the 75th anniversary special, Minnie the Minx met Andy Murray in a tennis battle.
 Minnie also met Harry Hill, Jeremy Clarkson and Matt Smith (plus others) in the 2013 Comic Relief special.
 During Parkinson's time he tried to surprise the readers by never following a script template and allowing Minnie's character to dictate storylines.
 In 2013, Minnie stories went back up to two pages, with Nigel Parkinson and Paul Palmer and, later in 2015, Cavan Scott writing the scripts.

-Laura Howell, the first woman to draw Minnie is the current artist, first appearing as Minnie's 65th Year in the comic approached.
-As of April 4th 2021, her work has appeared in 127 Beano issues.
+In 2018, as the Beano celebrated an eightieth anniversary, there was a collector's edition magazine- Minnie – 65 Years of Minxing.
+Laura Howell began drawing Minne in 2018, the first woman to draw Minnie.
+As of 4 April 2021, her work has appeared in 127 Beano issues.

 Personality traits

-Minnie is known as a typical tomboy, preferring mischievous and violent antics over those that would be normal for a typical ten-year-old girl.
+Minnie is known as a typical tomboy, preferring mischievous and violent antics over those that would be normal for a typical girl her age.
 As opposed to Dennis' boisterous menacing methods, Minnie favours a more impish style of causing trouble which she refers to as 'minxing'.
 Despite this, she is still keen to get into brawls much like her other fellow Beano characters.
 She also seems to have a distinct hatred for snob-like behaviour and spoilt children.
 Minnie can be deemed as hyperactive as evident in several strips which show her destroying furniture in her home or a shop whilst playing one of her games.
 She also considers herself to be a rebel citing she hates people telling her what to do.